 You often see four basic ramen categories: Shio, Tonkotsu, and Miso.
 But none has the regional variation like Shoyu ramen.
 Shoyu ramen consists of broth, sauce, flavored oil, noodles, and toppings.
 The sauce is made up of mainly soy sauce and some other ingredients.
 Soy sauce or Shoyu (in Japanese) encompasses many subtleties based on which region of Japan you are eating ramen.

 What makes Shoyu Ramen.. “shoyu” good?

 Clear and dark, this broth is usually made from chicken or clear pork broth.
-Japanese soup stock typically is also made up with various vegetables, konbu (kelp), or niboshi (dried sardines) and adds depth of flavor or “umami” to the soup.
+Japanese soup stock typically is also made up of various vegetables, konbu (kelp), or niboshi (dried sardines), and adds depth of flavor or “umami” to the soup.

 Notable Regional Varieties of Shoyu

 Asahikawa ramen is characterized by its soy sauce-based broth filled with thin, hard, and wavy noodles.
 The broth is typically flavored with kelp, anchovies, pork bones, and chicken, and some of the most common toppings for Asahikawa ramen include pork, bamboo shoots, eggs, and spring onions.